christianschuler8989/christianschuler8989.github.io/_pages/projects.md

 			  <tr>
 			    <td>
 			    <p>
-			    		Analysis of Phonology and Morphology in the Kobani Dialect
+			    		Analysis of Phonology and Morphology in the Kobani Dialect.
 					</p>
 			    <p>
 			    		Raman and I have been working on analysing the phonology and morphology in the Kobani dialect of the Kurdish language.
 It has been absolutely amazing, how much we have been learning from each other while working on this project! :D